Programmer-yar/docker-test/Notes.md

 # Docker
 - A way to package software so that it can run on any OS
+- Can replace VM.
+Run different OS on top of a single OS

 ### Dockerfile
 - A blue print for building a docker image